 The COVID-19 vaccination will reduce the chance of you suffering from COVID-19 disease.

-No vaccine is 100% effective, and it takes both jabs to build up the most effective protection.
+No vaccine is 100% effective, and it takes both jabs and a booster to build up the most effective protection.

 The vaccines that are being used have been shown to be effective and no safety concerns were seen in studies of tens of thousands of people.